RaniAgus/RaniAgus/README.md

 - 👨‍💻 Currently working as a Semi-Sr Software Engineer at [GlobalLogic](https://www.globallogic.com/latam/).

-- 🌱 I'm learning ElasticSearch and Golang.
+- 🌱 I'm learning ElasticSearch and React w/Remix.

 - 💡 I also like to create cool stuff to improve my productivity and share it to the community :D